Making Oxygen on Mars (In-situ resource utilization)

 The instruments and their location on the Mars 2020 Rover.
 Moxie is front and center on the image.
 It will ride on the front right side of the rover.
 Image credit: NASA

 The experiment will be using a Solid Oxide Electrolyzer (SOXE) to split the carbon dioxide into oxygen and carbon monoxide.
-The oxygen produced will be stored for a period of time and analyzed for purity.
+The oxygen produced is analyzed for purity before exiting the device.
 Design challenges include, CO2 acquisition and pressurization, electrolyzing CO2, thermal issues, power consumption, guarding against failure, and creating a system that can survive a violent launch into outer space and an even more perilous entry through the Martian atmosphere.

 A rendering of MOXIE and the planned components.
 Image credit: NASA